Dr. Javeria Ali Hashmi (Lab Director)

 Sean Wang (Honors student)

 Sean Wang is currently a medical student at DalMed.
 He completed his BSc in Medical Sciences at Dalhousie University.
 For his honors project, he studied the properties of the brainstem pathways and investigated their role in pain modulation.
 He received a summer NSERC NSRA award.
-A first author publication based on his undergraduate research will be available online soon.
+A first author publication based on his undergraduate research has been published.
+See Wang et al., Neuroimage, 2020.

 We are hiring!

 We are in the process of building the Brain Networks and Neurophysiology (NetPhys) Lab.
-During this and the next term we will be be looking for research assistants and graduate students.
+During this and the next term, we will be looking for research assistants and graduate students.

-The NetPhys Lab will promote a multidisciplinary culture that goes beyond boundaries and will support unconventional integration of neuroscience, neurophilosophy, neuropsychology, physics, mathematics and computer science.
+The NetPhys Lab will promote a multidisciplinary culture that goes beyond boundaries and will support the unconventional integration of neuroscience, neurophilosophy, neuropsychology, physics, mathematics, and computer science.
 Our team will be engaged in the mission of developing better and more accurate models of brain function.

-If you are curious, motivated, resilient and the problem solving type, and interested in undergraduate or graduate level research in neuroscience, send us an email.
+If you are curious, motivated, resilient, and problem-solving and interested in undergraduate or graduate-level research in neuroscience, send us an email.

-In addition, we seek a part time research assistant to help with lab operations.
+In addition, we are seeking a part-time research assistant to help with lab operations.

 Contact Javeria.Hashmi@dal.ca